-When you are doing squats, for example, all you need to do is stop looking up in order for the pain to go away.
+For example, when you are doing squats, all you need to do is stop looking up for the pain to go away.

-If you are looking up then you are increasing the arch that the lower part of your back is making while all the weights transfers to the part of the ribs that are not supposed to be exposed to that kind of weight.
+If you are looking up, then you are increasing the arch that the lower part of your back is making while all the weights transfer to the part of the ribs that are not supposed to be exposed to that kind of weight.

-It is much better that you are looking down this can help you transfer the weight in more adequate part of the spine.
-Also, do not do the exercise called twist (twisting the upper body to the side) nor use the machines for torso because that will expose the discs between ribs to too big of a pressure and that will weaken the outer wall of the disc and doing so it will cause pain.
+It is much better than you are looking down; this can help you transfer the weight to an adequate part of the spine.
+Also, do not do the exercise called twist (twisting the upper body to the side) nor use the machines for the torso because that will expose the discs between ribs to too big of pressure and that will weaken the outer wall of the disc and doing so it will cause pain.

 If you are still feeling the pain even after trying this, try with frontal squats.
-If not even this helps try the machine for back squat.
+If not, even this helps try the machine for back squats.

 Does this elimination process sound familiar to you?
 If all of these options are out of the question and not helpful at all, it is time that you rest from squats between four and six weeks and then try again, but this time with lower weights.

 Maybe all you need to do is to let the inflammation heal.
 If you already have back problems, maybe you should swap the squats for leg press at the angle of 45 degrees.

 Make sure you do not raise the knees too close to your body.
 You do not want the pelvis to lift from the seat since that can expose your lower back to additional pressure.

 Don’t do vertical leg press if you are experiencing lower back pain since it can induce or make worse back pain.

 If you like rowing with a bent back, try doing in, so you pull the bar towards the lower belly instead of towards the chest since that will help you minimize the pain you are feeling in the lower back.